sharma-subendra-kr/LimberGridView/README.md

 /---------------------------------------------------------------------------------------------------/

 This is free software (Free as in freedom not the price).
-If you like to use this library on a non free software, you can get a commercial license.
-To get a commercial license contact <>.
+If you like to use this library on a non free software, you can get a proprietary license.
+To get a proprietary license contact <>.

 If you want to donate to this project so I can test on various other touch devices (this version works with touch devices but extensive testing is not done) you can contact <>.